renaissance-publishing/renaissance/content/chapters/21-races.md

 #### Optional Trait: Dragon’s Bite

-Though you don’t possess a Dragon’s breath, you have inherited (some of) their natural weapons, and they can be infused with a Dragon’s fire—or some other elemental type.
+Though you don’t possess a Dragon’s breath, you have inherited (some of) their natural weapons, and they can be infused with a Dragon’s fire — or some other elemental type.

 - **Effect**: The character gain the following *natural weapons*:
   - Bite: